Severe Thunderstorm Warning issued for Logan, Sheridan, Thomas by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Logan, Sheridan, Thomas by NWS

-Effective: 2021-08-07 17:54:00 CDT Expires: 2021-08-07 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-07 17:32:00 CDT Expires: 2021-08-07 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Logan; Sheridan; Thomas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR SOUTHEASTERN THOMAS...NORTHEASTERN LOGAN AND SOUTHWESTERN SHERIDAN COUNTIES At 553 PM CDT, a severe thunderstorm was located near Oakley, moving northeast at 25 mph.
-HAZARD...Ping pong ball size hail.
-SOURCE...Emergency management in Oakley.
+Target Area: Logan; Sheridan; Thomas The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Southeastern Thomas County in northwestern Kansas Northeastern Logan County in west central Kansas Southwestern Sheridan County in northwestern Kansas * Until 630 PM CDT. * At 532 PM CDT, a severe thunderstorm was located over Oakley, moving northeast at 15 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
+SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
-Expect damage to roofs, siding, windows, and vehicles.
-Locations impacted include Oakley, Monument, Gem, Menlo, Mingo, Halford and Seguin.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Menlo.
 This includes Interstate 70 in Kansas between mile markers 61 and 75.
-HAIL THREAT...OBSERVED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0